 - Recommended Restaurants and Mountain Huts

-- Ötztal Valley Discount Cards
+- Ötztal Valley Summer Card

 - Additional Essential Information

-Before we dive into the detailed information about the valley, watch this magnificent area for yourself:
+Before we dive into the detailed information about the valley, watch this magnificent area for yourself

 Ötztal Valley – General Information